Coronavirus Antigen Swab Test (Rapid)

 The Coronavirus Ag Rapid Test Cassette (Swab) has been evaluated with specimens obtained from patients.
 A commercialized molecular assay was used as the reference method.
 The results show that the Coronavirus Ag Rapid Test Cassette (Swab) has a high overall relative accuracy.

-* Per the Recent Clinical Study, Ask for Details
+* Per the most recent Clinical Report, Ask for Details

 Coronavirus Ag Rapid Test Cassette (Swab) Product Details